rebekahheacock/unix-cli/README.md

 ```

 ##### Definition: Absolute path
-An absolute path shows the location of the files and directories with the system's file system.
+An absolute path shows the location of the files and directories within the system's file system.

 Absolute paths: